 Common Name: Hairy Puccoon

-Lithospermum caroliniense is a Perennial up to 1.00 metres tall.
+Lithospermum caroliniense is a perennial plant that can grow up to 1.00 metres tall.

 It has medicinal and miscellaneous uses.